What to Know

 Where will vaccines be distributed?

-Schools, libraries, current testing sites and clinics are all candidates.
+Schools, libraries, current testing sites and clinics are all candidates, along with super-sites.
 Pharmacies like CVS and Walgreens also plan to distribute the vaccine.
+CVS says it will begin delivering vaccines at 100 California stores by mid-February.
 Vaccination super sites capable of dispensing thousands of shots per day have been established at Disneyland, Dodger Stadium and other locations, possibly including fairgrounds.

 How many shots are needed?

-All but one vaccine under development require two shots.
-Pfizer’s second shot is three weeks later, and Moderna’s is four weeks.
+All but one vaccine -- Johnson & Johnson's -- require two shots.
+Pfizer’s second shot is three weeks later, and Moderna’s is four weeks after the first.
 The doses are administered days apart to achieve the effectiveness in clinical trials.
 The vaccines work in different ways, but they all assist the immune system in fighting the virus.
 It usually takes a few weeks after the second dose for a vaccine to provide full protection.

 How long will widespread vaccination take?